Information Technology Mgt (ITM)

-ITM 505 Ethics in Technology Management 3 credits
+ITM 505 Ethics in Information Technology 3 credits

-Explore real-world information technology dilemmas and frameworks to identify ethical problems and reach ethical decisions.
-Use these skills, grounded in ethical theory, to make informed decisions within fast-paced and emerging business environments.This course draws upon current work, training or internship experience.
+This course explores real-world information technology dilemmas and frameworks to identify ethical problems and reach ethical decisions.
+Its objective is to us these skills, grounded in ethical theory, to make informed decisions within fast-paced and emerging business environments.This course draws upon current work, training or internship experience.

 ITM 510 Research in Information Technology 3 credits